calcium1528/gt-reprise/general/soul/main.md

 ## (Informal) Definitions

 ### Human SOUL
-Some of the terminology will make sense when there is a dedicated [SOUL Trait](https://calcium1528.github.io/general/soul/traits) page, in which that link will actually take you somewhere.
+Some of the terminology will make sense when there is a dedicated [SOUL traits](https://calcium1528.github.io/gt-reprise/general/soul/trait) page, in which that link will actually take you somewhere.

 A human SOUL is, well, a SOUL that humans possess.
 Easy, right?<br>
-Every human SOUL has a mix of all 7 conventional traits, and they generally consolidate into one dominant trait that defines part of their appearance, combat style, and most of their magic arsenal.<br>
+Every human SOUL has a mix of all 7 base traits, and they generally consolidate into one dominant trait that defines part of their appearance, combat style, and most of their magic arsenal.

-A traited SOUL, as I'll briefly define, is a human SOUL with one or more dominant traits.
+A traited SOUL, as I'll briefly define, is a human SOUL with at least one dominant trait.<br>
+Dual-trait SOULs, or poly-trait SOULs in general, are rare occurrences where one is able to simultaneously develop two or more dominant traits within their SOUL.
+This greatly enhances their magic potential and, for the select few who choose this path, unlocks exclusive compound abilities.

 Historically, there have been a handful of rare cases of naturally born poly-trait SOULs, but the exact number until today remains a mystery.<br>
 There are documented cases of people who attempted to invert their trait and hence their SOUL, of which a few succeeded, but the process of inversion is a seperate topic for the traits page.